Atlas 14: Texas – The 100-year Storm is Now the 25-year Storm, Already

 These brand new numbers in Atlas 14 however, are biased low.
 The statistical analysis used by NOAA relies on long-term weather data to prove statistically that rainfall is increasing in intensity.
 Because the increase of extreme rainfall events we have been seeing lately in some areas has just begun over the last 10 or 15 years, the new statistical analysis averages them low.
 So in reality, the extreme rainfall events we have been seeing are not well captured by NOAA’s new work.

-Three other things are important in this discussion:
+Three other things are very important in this discussion of why our climate changing faster than expected and why:

 It’s the extremes that are difficult to model.
 So, climate science excludes the extremes.
 They are caveated out of the consensus statements.
 This is a really bad thing for us humans because it really is the extremes that matter most.
 But until we can model the extremes well, the science will continue to caveat them out of their reports.